SietseAchterop/RtcNoordApp/README.md

   - A few csv-files are already included.
   - Start the app and select the csv-file from the menu.
     Now data is preprocessed and saved in a sessionInfo-file and a dataObject-file.
-  - Metadata like, distance calibration value, rowernames etc. is prepended to the csv-file for it to be preserved with the data.
+    Metadata like, distance calibration value, rowernames etc. is prepended to the csv-file for it to be preserved with the data.
-    In the Session info tab the correct values can be filled in.
+  - Now first go to the Session info tab to fill in the correct metadata.
+    Each item is only entered by using the Enter key after typing in the value!
   - You can only access files that are in the csv- and session-data- directories.
   - You can create subdirectories in the csv-data to organize your data according to years for example.
     These subdirectories will automatically be replicated in the session-data and reports directories.
   - There is a very basic backup mechanism if a session is created a second time.
 The previous session file wil be saved in a directory 'old'.
   - The program consists of several tabs that can be selected at the bottom of the screen.
       - Setup pieces: the interesting parts can be selected for further study.
-      - View pieces: study the these parts in detail, comparing with data from another session, ...
+      - View pieces: study the these parts in detail, comparing with data from another session.
+Also a video(frame) of the session can be shown if available.
-      - Profile tabs: if pieces are selected a profile of the crew and individual rowers will be created.
+      - Profile tabs: if pieces are selected/saved a profile of the boat, crew and individual rowers will be created.
           - Boat, Crew, and rower tabs.
       - Session info: configure the session, name the rowers, set calibration value
           - Important: fill in the session info when you use the csv-file for the first time!
 Eventually this data will reside in the csv-file so that it will nog get lost when recreating a session.
+   - It the program crashes, please delete the current session file in the session_data directory to recover.

 ## Status